mortenaa/kotlin-workshop-coroutines/01-slides-coroutines.md

 ---

 # Suspend Functions

+* all functions that can suspend is marked with the `suspend` keyword
+* suspending code can not be called from a non-suspending code
+* but non-suspending code can be called from suspending code
+* a suspend function doesn't provide a CoroutineScope
+  * (we can use `coroutineScope` for that)
 <!--
 Funksjoner som `runBlocking` og
 `coroutineScope {}` kan benyttes i en suspend funksjon for å få tilgang til coroutine scopet som funksjonen blir kallet fra